finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 ## Bugs
 - Fix: Vertical Input is sometimes ignored on the *Main Menu*
+- Fix: Enter button is ignored on Android keyboard
 - Fix: Clicking on card images that have transparency does not register clicks in the correct location
 - Fix: Red highlight that warns when a card will be destroyed does not appear consistently
 - Fix: Creating dice in *Play Mode* places dice in the center of the play area instead of the center of the player's view